PipHoward/data-sharing-soe/_episodes/intro.md

     opportunities for scientific enquiry through the promotion of innovation via new data uses and collaboration.
 It maximises transparency and helps ensure the reliability of the scientific record.
+  - Generally, if you can share data, do.
 day: 1
 order: 100000
 missingDependencies: []